Reboot CSS

 Reboot is a collection of element-specific CSS changes in a single file to help kickstart building a site with the Fluent UI Blazor library.
 It provides an elegant, consistent, and simple baseline to build upon (inspired by Bootstrap's Reboot which again is based on Normalize.css)

-If you want to use Reboot, like this demo site, you'll need to include it in your App.razor
+If you want to use Reboot, like this demo site, you'll need to include it in your App.razor or index.html file like this:

 <link href="/_content/Microsoft.FluentUI.AspNetCore.Components/css/reboot.css" rel="stylesheet" />